Logo

 Where This Goes

-The architecture doesn’t care what generates the image — Flux, video diffusion, whatever runs fast enough and has interpretable internals.
+Right now the project is built around SDXL-Turbo, but the architecture doesn’t care what generates the image.
+Flux, video diffusion, whatever runs fast enough and has interpretable internals — we can steer it.

 For the full engineering deep dive — how we hit 50 FPS, how SAE steering works inline, how the audio bridge is built — read the technical writeup.